Mr-PauI/ESP32-BinForge/README.md

 # ESP32-BinForge

 **ESP32-BinForge** is a small utility for modifying and revalidating ESP32 firmware .bin files.
-It supports injecting custom data into firmware images and regenerating CRCs, allowing binaries to remain flashable after intentional or accidental modification.
+It supports injecting custom data into firmware images and regenerating CRCs, allowing binaries to remain flashable after modification.

 The tool is designed for workflows where post-build customization is needed without recompiling firmware, such as embedding assets, configuration blobs, or replacing placeholder data.